 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition that was published by Berkley on July 1, 2008 and has 275 pages.
+urban fantasy that was published by Berkley on July 1, 2008 and has 275 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Hexed, Witchling, Changeling, Never After, Darkling, Demon Mistress, Bone Magic, Night Huntress, Harvest Hunting, Blood Wyne, Courting Darkness, Shaded Vision, Shadow Rising, Haunted Moon, Night Myst, Night Veil, Night Seeker, Autumn Whispers, Night Vision, Night’s End, Priestess Dreaming, Panther Prowling, "Flight From Hell", Flight From Death, Souljacker

 Fourth in the Otherworld / Sisters of the Moon urban fantasy series revolving around the D’Artigo sisters in Seattle.

 Certainly no lack of action.
 We get background on Camille’s trial to become a priestess of the Moon Mother as well as the truth about the Black Unicorn.
 We also learn why Camille and her sisters are so highly valued.
 Smoky gives up a lot of info and some of his pride. it certainly creates a massive quandary for the adventurous Camille.
 And Smoky is a very pushy, expectant bastard.

 How can the girls be so ignorant as to not be aware of Räksasa abilities?
 They are so clueless in this battle.
 Well-meaning, but…